Newfoundland T'Railway: Missing sections

+Corner Brook

 The majority of the Newfoundland T'Railway is missing within the city of Corner Brook.
 A 2 km gap exists in the Curling neighbourhood between Hilliards Road in the west and Barretts Road in the east.
 This gap is partly due to a culvert washout, as well as appropriation of the rail corridor for public streets, including a section of Griffin Drive, Barry Place and Star Street.
 A 0.6 km gap exists in the Westside neighbourhood between Leggos Avenue through to the east end of St Aldens Road, partly due to appropriation of the rail corridor for public streets and partly due to non-development of the rail corridor into a trail which has resulted in it being impassable.
 A 4.4 km gap exists in the city's downtown and Humbermouth neighbourhoods, between Pier Road in the west through to Humber Road in the east.
 This is partly due to non-development of the rail corridor as it passes the pulp mill and Port of Corner Brook, as well as appropriation of the rail corridor for public streets, including a section of Riverside Drive.
 The port property largely occupies the former railway yard and the trail is non-existent in this area.

-- Corner Brook to Pasadena
+Corner Brook to Pasadena

 The Government of Newfoundland and Labrador received an $800 million settlement from the federal government to allow abandonment of the railway in 1988.
 This funding was delivered through several programs, one of which was named the Trans-Canada Highway Program and was intended solely for upgrading Newfoundland and Labrador Route 1, which carries the Trans-Canada Highway designation on the island of Newfoundland.

 During the mid-1990s before the establishment of the Newfoundland T'Railway, the Government of Newfoundland and Labrador used some of the funding from the Trans-Canada Highway Program to upgrade Route 1 between Corner Brook and Deer Lake from 2-lanes to 4-lanes.
 A section of the abandoned rail corridor between the Humbermouth neighbourhood of Corner Brook to Pasadena was removed in order to accommodate the highway expansion and realignment.
 This occurred in the narrow Humber River valley as well as along the southwest shore of Deer Lake.
 Some sections of the former rail corridor were also appropriated for public roads to access residential subdivisions.
 These developments have resulted in a gap on the Newfoundland T'Railway of approximately 25 km between Humber Road in the west through to the end of Tipping Drive in the east.